| Diwali tamaso

 a reminder to Hindus of the importance of food and it is a time for

 being thankful to God for the bounty of nature.
-Sikhs: Sikhs celebrate Diwali as the return of the sixth Guru, Guru Hargobind Ji from the captivity of the city, Gwalior.
-To commemorate his undying love for Sikhism, the town people lit the way to Harmandhir Sahib (Golden Temple), in his honour.
+Sikhs: When the sixth Guru, Guru Hargobind Ji was being released from his captivity at the city, Gwalior in autumn of 1619, he asked the Emperor if his fellow Rajput princes could also be released.
+Emperor agreed, provided each prince was “attached” to Guru Hargobind Ji.
+Since there were 52 princes, the Guru got a cape with 52 “tails” wherein each of the princes held onto each tail, thereby getting released with the Guru.
+To commemorate this, many diyas (oil lamps) were lit along the way to Harmandhir Sahib (Golden Temple).
+This day coincides with Diwali, and thus Bandi Chhor Divas ("Day of Liberation") and Diwali are celebrated on the same day.
 Jains: Diwali is one of the most important festivals for the Jains who celebrate the Nirvana of Lord Mahavira who established the dharma followed by the Jains.
 Lord Mahavira was born as Vardhamana on Chaitra Shukla 13th in the Nata clan at Khattiya-kundapura, near Vaishali.
 He obtained Kevala Gyana on Vishakha Shukla 10 at the Jambhraka village on the banks of Rijukula river at the age of 42.
 Gujaratis and Marwaris: For the business community, Diwali marks the worship of Goddess Lakshmi and also the beginning of the new financial year.
 Bengalis: The celebration is to worship Goddess Kali or Durga who continued her "Vilaya Tandava" even after killing demon Mahishasura.
+Fireworks: Modern India has been celebrating Diwali with a huge amount of fireworks, so-much-so, that pollution caused by these fireworks has led them to be banned in metro cities like Delhi.
+But fireworks have been used to celebrate Diwali for many hundreds of years.

 |